dunc-bell/duncbell/README.md

-This a sapace for some of my thoughts.
+#A space for some of my thoughts.